anderegg.ca

 The bigger issue happened on Saturday when Automattic hijacked the Advanced Custom Fields (ACF) plugin.
 As I’ve written in the past, ACF is a major plugin in the WordPress development world, and a requirement for many custom websites.
 It’s also owned by WP Engine, the company Mullenweg is beefing with.
 In the previous link, I had guessed that Mullenweg intended to kick them out of the WordPress plugin directory.
 Turns out, they went one further.

 In a post titled “Secure Custom Fields”, and in the category “Security”, Mullenweg posted that he was invoking “point 18” of the plugin directory guidelines to hijack the ACF plugin.
-ACF is ostensibly offered under the GPL because it interfaces with WordPress.
-That said, it doesn’t have an explicit license listed on its GitHub page.
-Still, it’s almost certainly legal and reasonable for Automattic to fork it and do whatever it wants with the source code.
+ACF is offered under the GPLv2 license.
+It’s fair use within that license for Automattic to fork it and do whatever it wants with the source code.

 But that’s not the point.
 ACF is something that WordPress users trust and expect to come from a specific source.
 That Automattic would unilaterally decide to hijack such a popular plugin is completely insane.
 I’m not sure how this differs from a supply-chain attack.
 As I’ve written, the reason for this is invented and brought on by Automattic’s blocking of WP Engine employees from WordPress.org.
 Automattic just happened to find a mild vulnerability in ACF, and is now using the block Automattic imposed as a reason to take control of the plugin because the ACF team can’t update the plugin while the block is in place.